Skip to main content

 • Requires assistance with a medication delivered subcutaneous with a pump, such as an insulin pump.

 • Needs someone to physically assist with the medication but is self-directing and has the cognitive ability to select the proper medication and dosage, and has the judgment to understand the medication’s purpose, side effects, and report problems.
-An example of this is a person with quadriplegia who instructs his or her helper, “Please put one of those three pills on my tongue and give me a drink.”
+An example of this is a person with quadriplegia who instructs their helper, “Please put one of those three pills on my tongue and give me a drink.”

 • Due to a cognitive or memory loss impairment, needs someone to assist with the medication because the person is not self-directing, does not have the cognitive ability to select the proper medication and dosage, lacks the judgment to understand the medication’s purpose, side effects, and report problems.